SimonBao/CV/README.md

 #### Collabrative
 I can start on projects with people whom, I've never worked with comfortably either in pairs or groups.
 Through my time at makers, I was able to develop this skill further as I changed partners/groups regularly.
 #### Flexible leaner
 I am a flexible learner, who can learn new programming languages/frameworks in various situations, either solo, pairing or groups.
 During the course, when I was required to create a product in an unknown language, I was able to tailor my learning process for the product.

+ #### Adaptable
+ I am adaptable and can change working styles depending on project requirements.
+Throughout the course, I was able to demonstrate this by quickly changing what I was doing and start working on more pressing demands.

 ## Education <a name= "education"></a>